Why Dogs Lick Their Privates

 When is licking private parts considered a problem?

-Frequent or sustained licking of the urogenital (urinary and genital) area may indicate that a medical problem exists.
+Frequent or sustained licking of the urogenital (urinary and genital) area may indicate a medical problem.
 Alert your veterinarian if you see any of the following signs:

 • swollen or red penis, vulva, or anus